amsowie/HBproject/README.md

 ## About

-Weather to Wander is a travel planning app that uses weather data from the Dark Sky API and Google maps to provide monthly weather predictions for world cities.
+eather to Wander is a travel planning app I built for my final class project.
+It uses weather data from the Dark Sky API and Google maps to provide monthly weather predictions for world cities.
 It also provides a route planning tool that calculates the best path prioritizing the last leg as the shortest route home in a multi-city vacation.
 I built it because I wanted users to be able to decide where to vacation based on weather without having to cross reference multiple websites.
 Planning a multi-city vacation can be complicated.
 It's difficult to decide on a route, but this app makes that easier.
 The last flight is always the most miserable, so I minimized user suffering by making certain it would be as short as possible.

 ## Testing and Development

-Weather to Wander was developed using Test Driven Development and has 98% test coverage of the backend.
+Weather to Wander was developed using Test Driven Development and has significant statement and branch coverage in the backend.
+It was my goal to get as much logical coverage as possible.
 The route planning tool is implemented using a graph class and modified version of Dijkstra's algorithm.
 The map and markers were implemented with the Google Maps API and the Darksky API.